Budgeting: Summer Travel

 3. Shop around.
 There are a wealth of sites that make it easy to compare fares from a variety of airlines, hotels and rental car companies, some of the most popular being Expedia.com and Travelocity.com.
 It's a savvy traveler's world—take advantage.

 4. Protect yourself.
 When ordering tickets, make sure the sites you are using are legitimate.
 Once on your trip, safeguard your identity by keeping your passport, driver's license and credit cards in a safe place away from view.
+Also make sure to make photocopies in case of theft.
 If you do become a victim of identity theft, read our tips for restoring your identity here.